 Developing age-friendly rural communities: the contribution of local participatory planning processes

-Research Team: Dr Louise Lafortune, Dr Stefanie Buckner, Dr Emily Oliver, Dr Amy Barnes, Dr Hannah Jordan, Dr Joanna Reynolds, Dr Dan Pope, Dr Calum Mattocks, Dr Joe Broadbent, Ms Helen Oliver, Mr Trevor Fernandes, Mr Martyn Regan, Mr Paul Dixon & Mark Nokkert
+Research Team: Dr Louise Lafortune, Dr Stefanie Buckner, Caroline Lee, Dr Emily Oliver, Dr Amy Barnes, Dr Hannah Jordan, Dr Joanna Reynolds, Dr Dan Pope, Dr Calum Mattocks, Dr Joe Broadbent, Ms Helen Oliver, Mr Trevor Fernandes, Mr Martyn Regan, Mr Paul Dixon & Mark Nokkert

 Who's involved: University of Cambridge, London School of Hygiene and Tropical Medicine, University of Sheffield, Fuse & LiLaC